Oheka II

 Oheka II was a private motor yacht built for German-born American investment banker Otto Hermann Kahn by Lürssen in 1927.
 Capable of 34 knots top speed, she became the blueprint for the Kriegsmarine's Schnellboot.

 "Oheka" is an acronym of letters from Kahn's full name, Otto Herman Kahn.
 He had previously named his New York estate, built on Long Island between 1914 and 1919, Oheka.

 Oheka II

 Born in 1867 in Mannheim and relocated to the United States in 1893, Otto Hermann Kahn was an American-based investment banker, collector, philanthropist, and patron of the arts.

 Kahn approached German boatbuilder Lürssen in 1926 to build a high-speed motor launch capable of use on holidays upon both the River Rhine and the North Sea.

 German boat builders at the time were used to building sleek displacement hull cruising boats for the Rhine, which to create a smooth ride were round bottomed.
 However, the problem this creates is a greater depth in the water, and a resultant increase in hydro-dynamic drag, reducing speed.
-While on a river, this was not of concern, in a high-speed launch it would require more power.
+While running downriver this was not a concern, but a high-speed launch would require more power running upriver and in the ocean.